Shelex/cypress-allure-plugin/README.md

 In lower versions some other heuristics would be used, but they are not as reliable as `after:spec`.

+## Test name duplicates

+By default Allure calculates hash from test title to identify test and show its' proper previous results.
+This may lead to tests having the same name being counted by allure as retries of the same test.
+There are several ways to avoid this situation:

+- the best way to avoid it is basically using unique test names

+- update specific test name
+    ```js
+        cy.allure().testName('new_test_name')
+    ```

+- specify your own function for all tests to not only take test.title, but also concatenate it with some other information in `cypress/support/index` or `cypress/support/e2e.js` file, for example:
+    - use relative spec file path like "cypress/e2e/results2/test.cy.js" and test title:
+        ```js
+        Cypress.Allure.reporter.getInterface().defineHistoryId((title) => {
+            return `${Cypress.spec.relative}${title}`;
+        });
+        ```
+    - use browser name and test title:
+        ```js
+        Cypress.Allure.reporter.getInterface().defineHistoryId((title) => {
+            return `${Cypress.browser.name}${title}`;
+        });
+        ```

+    The rule is that this function should return any string (folder name, project name, platform, browser name, Cypress.spec content, etc.), and if those strings will be different - their test historyId hashes will be different - tests will be recognized as different by allure.

 ## Suite structuring

 Allure support 3 levels of suite structure: